leeassam/arduino-iot-cloud/README.md

 # Arduino IoT Cloud Bootcamp
-Code, documentation and resources for the Learning to Use the Arduino IoT Cloud to Build IoT Projects Online Course
+Code, documentation and resources for the Learning to Use the Arduino IoT Cloud to build IoT Projects Online Course